I love to camp. I’ve spent most of my life outdoors, and my approach to being in the wilderness has evolved over time.

 Have Two Fire Making Plans

 I was taught at an early age always to have two ways to make fire.
 This advice has never steered me wrong, so I am passing it on to you.
 An Altoids tin filled with waterproof matches and a lighter is my constant companion.
 As is a Ferro rod, kept on my person.
+For a simple guide on how to start a campfire, check out our article for more information.

 I make friction fires in various ways, but I don’t count this as a fire making plan.
 Too unreliable and dependent on the weather.
 It is important that whatever plan for fire you have is proven to work.
 By you.
 Write the plan and materials needed on your pack list.